RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/business-model.md

     ![Business Central Asset CCD Project]({% image_path business-central-asset-ccd-project.png %}){:width="600px"}

 1. Select the `ccd-project`.
-You should see the following page with the project content, which, at the moment, is empty.
+You should see the following page with the project content, which, at the moment, does not have any business asset.

     ![Business Central Asset Empty Project]({% image_path business-central-asset-empty-project.png %}){:width="600px"}